xcaeag/MenuFromProject-Qgis-Plugin/docs/index.md

 ## English version

-That plugin provides a convenient way to add prestyled and preconfigured frequently used layers using dropdown menus built by simply reading existing QGIS projects (qgs, qgz, postgres)
+That plugin provides a convenient way to add prestyled and preconfigured frequently used layers using dropdown menus built by simply reading existing QGIS projects (qgs, qgz, postgres, http)

 Styling, actions, labeling, metadata - every layer options in fact except joins - are reused as defined in source projects